kevinlondon/kevinlondon.github.io/src/content/blog/2019-12-09-my-path-to-engineering.md

 ---
 title: My Path to Software Engineering
 pubDatetime: 2019-12-08T20:35:08
-description: "A discussion of how I wound up in software engineering"
+description: "I've gone between software engineering and film for most of my career.
+People often wonder about my unusual career path so I'd like to share how I wound up here."
 tags:
   - career
   - software